 Here we review our favourite D-Day tours that begin in Paris.
 Spend some time exploring the most important battlefields of World War II.

-What we like about tours like this one is that they pick you up in Paris and get you back the same day.
+What we like about tours such as this one is that you are picked up at your Paris address and returned the same day.

 In between, you walk the Normandy battlefields and landing beaches of World War II.
 You see famous wartime sites as well as the American and Canadian cemeteries.
 Hear the poignant stories of the Allied soldiers and the eventual liberation of France.